Skip to content

 St. Alban’s Cathedral Image: Webshots

-On the 29th of, October the men left Luton and journeyed to St. Albans.
-St Albans is the main urban area of the City and District of St Albans, around 22 miles (35 km) north of central London.
-The city’s one of several places that, by repute, has the most pubs per square mile in the country.
-It also claims to have the oldest pub in England, in which Sir Walter Raleigh is said to have stayed, named Ye Olde Fighting Cocks.
+On October 29th, the marchers left Luton and continued their journey to St. Albans.
+St. Albans is the main urban area of the City and District of St. Albans, located approximately 22 miles (35 km) north of central London.
+The city is renowned for having the highest number of pubs per square mile in the country and claims to have the oldest pub in England, Ye Olde Fighting Cocks, where Sir Walter Raleigh is said to have stayed.

 St Albans area has a long history of settlement.
 The Celtic Catuvellauni tribe had a settlement at Prae Hill a mile or so to the west.
 The Roman town of Verulamium, the second-largest town in Roman Britain after Londinium, was built alongside this in the valley of the River Vera little nearer to the present town center.
 The local economy is made up mainly of offices, small enterprises, retailing, and tourism-based enterprises.

-The center of the city suffers significant road traffic congestion because of the city’s many small surrounding streets, high car use, inadequate roads, poor take-up and provision of local public transport, to persuade motorists to drive around rather than through the center.
-The council estimates that 75% of traffic entering the city is through traffic.
-The Picture shows the Abbey Church, now St Albans Cathedral formally the Cathedral & Abbey Church of St Alban, but still known locally as The Abbey.
+The city center faces significant traffic congestion due to its numerous small surrounding streets, high car usage, inadequate road infrastructure, and limited availability of local public transportation, which discourages motorists from bypassing the city center.
+The local council estimates that 75% of traffic entering the city consists of through traffic.
+The accompanying picture depicts the Abbey Church, now known as St. Albans Cathedral, formerly the Cathedral & Abbey Church of St. Alban, but still referred to as The Abbey by the locals.

-As mentioned earlier Friday found the marchers entering Greater London here they would rest up overnight at Edgeware.
-Like a road, it runs north-west from Marble Arch, and as the A5 road, it passes underneath Marylebone Road, through Maida Vale, Kilburn, and Cricklewood (as Cricklewood Broadway).
-The North Circular Road joins it before West Hendon at Staples Corner.
-After this, the road continues further north, through The Hyde, Colindale, Burnt Oak, and finally, to Edgware.
+As mentioned earlier, on Friday, the marchers entered Greater London and stayed overnight in Edgeware.
+Edgeware is situated to the northwest of Marble Arch and is traversed by the A5 road, which passes beneath Marylebone Road, Maida Vale, Kilburn, and Cricklewood (as Cricklewood Broadway).
+The North Circular Road joins the A5 at Staples Corner, and from there, the road continues northward through The Hyde, Colindale, and Burnt Oak, until it reaches Edgware.

 The picture is of a piece of Sculpture known as “The Window Cleaner” by Sculptor Allan Sly (senior lecturer at Wimbledon College of Art} outside Edgware Road Station.